infinum/eightshift-docs/website/blog/2023-06-12-multiple-same-components.md

 hide_table_of_contents: false
 ---

-From time to time, you may need to create a block or a more complex component that uses more than one instance the same component.
-In this blog post, we'll explain how it works in a bit more detail.
+From time to time, you may need to create a block or a more complex component that uses more than one instance of the same component.
+In this blog post, we'll explain how this works in a bit more detail.
 <!--truncate-->

 An example of this use case is the Card component, which uses two heading components.
 You may get the general idea by just going through the code and trying to reverse-engineer it, but this example will give you a much better understanding of how it works and how to use it.
 First, let's cover some basics.